 Single Touch Payroll Changes to Deductibles

-Because the ATO can now effectively see in real-time what your business is up to, you can become incompliant without even knowing it.
+Because the ATO can now effectively see what your business is up to in real-time, you can become incompliant without even knowing it.
 There are quite a few changes to deductibility that haven’t been easy to find through the ATO website that you may have missed.

 Did you know that businesses will only be able to claim deductions for payments that are made to workers when the employer has complied with the PAYG withholding and other tax reporting obligations for that payment?